 Medicare Out-of-Pocket Costs Rise for 2020 at Higher Levels Than Previous Years

-Medicare Costs will increase in 2020, and for most people, that doesn’t come as a surprise.
+Medicare Costs increase in 2020, and for most people, that doesn’t come as a surprise.

 Increases in Part B Costs

 What’s notable is that all supplement plans newly obtained after December 31, 2019, will no longer cover the Part B deductible.
-The comprehensive Plans F and C pay those deductibles, but will no longer be sold starting in 2020.
+The comprehensive Plans F and C pay those deductibles, but will no longer be sold to people starting Medicare on Jan 1, 2020 and beyond.
 Beneficiaries who have these plans may keep them in 2020 and beyond, but need to realize that in the coming years, the monthly premiums for those plans will increase more exponentially, due to the decreasing number of people participating in them.

 Plans G and N, now the most comprehensive plans with the most Medicare coverage, do not cover the annual part B deductible.